 Play At The Beach

-No trip to Destin is complete without at least one visit to see the beaches that have made this city famous.
+No trip to Destin is complete without at least one visit to see the beaches that have made this town famous.
 Destin beaches are known for their sugar-white sand and emerald-green waters, a quality that’s actually a result of the geographic characteristic of the mountainous sea floor along the coast.
 Our vacation rental that we stayed at was a short 10-minute walk to Destin’s Miramar Beach and even though we had some overcast skies, the sand was stunningly beautiful and the water was actually warm.
 It was the perfect way to spend a couple hours one afternoon just relaxing and watching the kids play.

-Book An Adventure Package
+Book An Adventure

 Meet the Animals at the Gulfarium

-We decided to check out the Gulfarium Marine Adventure Park on a complete whim (based on the recommendation our Uber driver actually!) and honestly, it was one of our favorite activities!
+We decided to check out the Gulfarium Marine Adventure Park on a complete whim (based on the recommendation of our Uber driver actually!) and honestly, it was one of our favorite activities!
 The park itself isn’t big, but the different exhibits really pack a punch.
 There are opportunities to see animals such as dolphins, sea lions, and even sharks in an environment that closely resembles their natural habitat and there are even animal shows throughout the day that are entertaining and engaging.

 There are also animal encounter experiences available as an add-on where you can really get up close and personal with particular animals such as dolphins, turtles, and sea lions.
 Dylan and Mei wanted to do the turtle encounter so we actually had the opportunity to feed 3 different turtles (did you know tortoises eat butternut squash??) as well as get close enough to even pet them!